junglesta/wherenodoctor/__LAB/chapters/23-the-medicine-kit.md

 The amount of medicine you keep in your kit will depend on how many people it is intended to serve and how far you have to go to get more when some are used up.
 It will also depend on cost and how much the family or village can afford.
 Some of the medicines for your kit will be expensive, but it is wise to have enough of the important medicines on hand to meet emergencies.

-Note: Supplies for birth kits—the things midwives and pregnant mothers need to have ready for a birth—are listed on pages 254 to 255.
+Note: Supplies for birth kitsthe things midwives and pregnant mothers need to have ready for a birthare listed on pages 254 to 255.

 # HOW TO CARE FOR YOUR MEDICINE KIT